 \subsection{Shearing and Tayler instability growth}

-The differential rotation generated by the fallback will shear the radial component of the large-scale radial magnetic field $B_r$ into the azimuthal field $B_{\phi}$ as follows Therefore we can define a growth rate\footnote{ Note that this growth rate and the other ones that will be defined later are rather \textit{instantaneous} growth rates because they depend on the magnetic field.} for $B_{\phi}$
+The differential rotation generated by the fallback will shear the radial component of the large-scale radial magnetic field $B_r$ into the azimuthal field $B_{\phi}$ as follows Therefore, we can define a growth rate\footnote{ We note that this growth rate and the others defined below are rather {instantaneous} growth rates because they depend on the magnetic field.} for $B_{\phi}$:

 As $B_{\phi}$ grows, it becomes Tayler unstable.
 To depict the linear growth of the instability, we make the following assumptions.
-First, the stratified medium of the PNS interior is characterized by the Brunt-V\"{a}is\"{a}l\"{a} frequency \citep{hudepohl2014}
+First, the stratified medium of the PNS interior is characterised by the Brunt-V\"{a}is\"{a}l\"{a} frequency \citep{hudepohl2014}:

-where $g$, $\rho$, $Y_e$ and $S$ are the gravitational acceleration, the PNS mean density, the electron fraction and the entropy, respectively.
-Second, the main background azimuthal field is $B_{\phi}$, which is associated with the Alfvén frequency
+where $g$, $\rho$, $Y_e$, and $S$ are the gravitational acceleration, the PNS mean density, the electron fraction, and the entropy, respectively.
+In the remainder of this paper, we use the fiducial value $N = \SI{4e3}{s^{-1}}$ based on the results of the 1D core-collapse supernova (CCSN) simulations from \citet[Chap.~5]{hudepohl2014}.
+The Brunt-V\"{a}is\"{a}l\"{a} frequency is almost uniform in most of the PNS except near the surface where it peaks at $\sim\SI{e4}{s^{-1}}$. \citet{hudepohl2014} made a comparison between two different equations of state (EOS): Shen \citep{shen1998b,shen1998a,shen2011} and LS220 \citep{lattimer1991}, and found that the choice of the EOS mainly affects the localisation and duration of the convection but not the value of the Brunt-V\"{a}is\"{a}l\"{a} frequency in the stably stratified region.
+Second, the main background azimuthal field is $B_{\phi}$, which is associated with the Alfvén frequency: